By Kyle Peterson

 NYMEX crude traded above $113 per barrel on Monday.

 Boeing, last week, said its first-quarter profit rose 13 percent, topping Wall Street expectations.
-The world's largest aerospace and defense company, which competes with EADS
+The world's largest aerospace and defense company, which competes with EADS <EAD.PA>, has a backlog of commercial airplane orders valued at $263 billion.

 Boeing splits its business almost evenly between commercial airplanes and defense products.